Benni-Stauder/remote-controlled-car/src/backend/demo_simulator/README.md

 ## Running the simulator

-To start the simulated RC car, simply run the Python script within UDPClient.py.
+To start the simulated rc car, simply run the Python script within UDPClient.py.
 As this script uses the same configuration file as the entire backend, no further configurations are necessary.
 ```sh
  python UDPClient.py
  ```